beepkh/WiseEdit/README.md

 /statistic_output/Nano-banana-pro_complex.csv
 ```

-and print per-task, per-language averages to the console.
+and print per-task, per-language averages to the console (You can replace Nano-banana-pro with your own model-name).

 **If you only want to test the results under single image (like Table 5 and Table 6 in our paper)**, After all `score_*_1.csv` are ready (note there is no score_WiseEdit_Complex_1.csv), run `statistic_single.py`:
 ```